ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

             all=TRUE)
 ````

-Note: You connect to the schema.
-Port defaults to 1521.
+Note: Your database connection is to the database schema where the data resides.
+The connection port defaults to 1521.

 By specifying “all = TRUE”, proxy objects are loaded for all tables in the target schema.
-Use ore.disconnect() to explicitly disconnect.
+You can use ore.disconnect() to explicitly disconnect the database session.

 5. Check if connection to database is established.